1995 Philadelphia Eagles season

-The 1995 Philadelphia Eagles season was their 63rd in the National Football League (NFL).
+The 1995 Philadelphia Eagles season was the team's 63rd in the National Football League (NFL).
 The team improved upon their previous output of 7–9, going 10–6 under new head coach Ray Rhodes and qualifying for the playoffs for the first time in three seasons.
-They would lose to the Cowboys in the Divisional round, the second time in four years.
+They lost to the Cowboys in the Divisional round, the second time in four years.

-It wasn't an auspicious start.
-Ricky Watters, signed as a free agent from the Super Bowl champion 49ers, infamously came up short on a pass over the middle in the Eagles' season-opening 21–6 home loss to Tampa Bay.
-Following the contest, when asked why he didn't commit to catching the ball and taking a hit, he replied "For who?
+Ricky Watters, signed as a free agent from the Super Bowl champion 49ers, came up short on a pass over the middle in the Eagles' season-opening 21–6 home loss to Tampa Bay.
+Following the contest, when asked why he did not commit to catching the ball and taking a hit, he replied "For who?
 For what?"

-Three weeks later, the Eagles were thumped by a 31-point margin against the Raiders in Oakland.
-However, the momentum swung in a positive direction after that, as Philly won four straight and seven of their next eight to get back in the playoff hunt.
+Three weeks later, the Eagles were beaten by 31 points against the Raiders in Oakland.
+However, the team then won four straight and seven of their next eight to get back in the playoff hunt.

 On a frigid December 10 at the Vet against the Cowboys, the Eagles defense twice stopped Emmitt Smith on 4th-and-1 in Dallas territory late in the fourth quarter of a 17–17 tie.
 The change of possession resulted in the game-winning field goal from Gary Anderson.
 A win over Arizona the next week clinched a playoff berth, but a loss against the Bears in Chicago in the season finale on Christmas Eve torpedoed any hopes of an NFC East crown, leaving the Eagles locked into the #4 seed in the NFC.

 The 1995 season marked the final year of the 1990s that the Eagles donned their trademark Kelly green uniforms.
 They were worn for one game in 2010 and would not be worn again after that until 2023.

 It was the final season with the Eagles for quarterback Randall Cunningham, who retired following the season before joining the Minnesota Vikings for the 1997 season.

-Offseason
+Off season

 The Eagles' training camp was held for 16th and final year at West Chester University of Pennsylvania's John A. Farrell Stadium in West Chester, Pennsylvania.
 The camp was about 20 miles from their home stadium in South Philadelphia.
 In 1996, the Eagles moved their training camp to Lehigh University in Bethlehem, Pennsylvania, about 50 miles north of Philadelphia.